neondatabase/website/content/docs/guides/manage-database-access.md

 </CodeBlock>

 You can think of this role as a Neon administrator role.
 A user with membership in the `neon_superuser` role can create databases, create roles, add extensions, grant `neon_superuser` privileges, and has all the privileges of `pg_read_all_data` and `pg_write_all_data`.
-You can find more information about this role [here](/docs/reference/manage/roles#the-neon-super-user).
+For more information about this role, see [The neon_superuser role](/docs/reference/manage/roles#the-neon-super-user).

 Any user created in the Neon console or using the Neon API is automatically granted membership in the `neon_superuser` role.
 But what do you do if you need to create roles with different or limited privileges?
 After all, not every database user should be an administrator in Neon.